ramonpm4/Perfil-Personal/README.md

 - **High School**
   *Aberdare College (Bilingual Primary and Secondary)* | 2014

-## **Currently Looking For**
+---

+## 🚀 Open to Work

-I am looking for a Data Science position where I can apply my skills in data analysis and predictive modeling to tackle complex problems.
-My goal is to continue learning and growing in the field of machine learning, applying my current knowledge while acquiring new skills in this area.
+I’m currently seeking a Data Science position where I can apply my skills in data analysis and predictive modeling to real-world challenges.
+I’m especially motivated to keep growing in machine learning and contribute to impactful, data-driven teams.

+---

-## **What I Offer:**
+## 🔍 What I Bring

-- Solid skills in Python, data analysis, and machine learning.
+- Strong skills in Python, data analysis, and machine learning
-- Experience handling complex datasets and generating actionable insights.
+- Experience working with complex datasets and extracting meaningful insights
-- Ability to work in multidisciplinary teams and communicate technical results clearly and precisely.

-## **Why Me?**
-I am a fast learner.
-My scientific background gave me the ability to quickly acquire knowledge and find rigurous solutions to complex problems.
-I am truly passionate about continuous learning, adapting quickly with a Design-Build-Evaluate cycle mindset.
+- A scientific mindset: rigorous, curious, and fast-learning
+- Clear communication and teamwork in multidisciplinary environments
+- Passion for continuous learning and iterative problem-solving (Design–Build–Evaluate mindset)